Zennox97/menu-example/README.md

 [-]  - Add basic change display color option
        build a color wheel array

-[]  - Build an option to play fully functioning "Snake"
+[]   - Create a snake game for when "play" is pressed

 ---